mtimjones/7drl_2023_ideas/BorgRL.md

 The context window shows context for the item under the passive mouse cursor.
 Below this is the log, which contains a scrolling log of information.

 ### Actions Window
 The actions window shows the key-bindings used to play the game.
-Some actions are controlled by the mode (which is changed by mouse wheel up/down).
-Mode can be {Assimilate, Attack, Mine, Scavange, Heal, Dock, Recycle}.
+The user may use the key, or left-click the action.

 ## Controls
 The player uses the mouse and/or keyboard.
 Below are some examples of mouse and/or keyboard play.
-- Left-click an entity in the Drone window and a target in space to undock and begin operation (attack, mine, scavange).
+- Left-click an drone in the Drone window and then a target in space to undock and begin operation (attack, mine, scavange).
-- Left-click a drone in space and then Left-click the Dock button to return a drone to the Borg.
+- Left-click an enemy drone and (a)ssimilate to attempt to assimilate this enemy drone.
-- Left-click a drone in space and then press (d)ock to return a drone to the Borg.
+- Left-click a drone in space and then Left-click the (d)ock button (or press 'd') to return a drone to the Borg.
-- Left-click an enemy drone and press (a)ssimilate to try to hack that drone.
-- Left-click a docked drone and press (h)eal to heal the drone's damage.
+- Left-click a docked drone and press (h)eal or (r)ecycle to heal or destroy the drone.
-- Left-click a drone and press (r)ecycle to destroy and turn into resources.
-- Left-click an enemy drone and press (k)ill to send all combat drones to attack that enemy drone.
 - Left-click an enemy wreck and press (s)cavange to send all scavenger drones to scavenge the wreck.
 - Left-click a planet and press (m)ine to send all mining drones to mine the planet.
 - (p)ause the game to perform actions, resume to re-enter real-time, spacebar to step.